Puzzlepart/spfx-solutions/README.md

-# Free SPFx from Puzzlepart
+# Free SPFx solutions from Puzzlepart

 This repository contains free to use SharePoint Framework solutions by Puzzlepart.
 You can use and modify these as you please.